8 min read read

 process(item) # Handle one item at a time

 This streams through the file without loading it all into memory.
-It's more complex to use than
+It is more complex than json.load(), but it becomes necessary when the file is too large to fit comfortably in RAM.

 Quick Reference